 - A. Public Streets.
 All Public Streets, as defined in Section 300 and Private Roads submitted as part of a subdivision application constructed on or after October 22, 2009 shall meet the street design standards in Section 900 Subdivision Review. - 1.
 Waivers of the street design standards may only be granted by the Planning Board as part of a site plan or subdivision application. - B. New or extensions of Private Roads created off existing Private Roads or Private Ways.
-No new Private Roads or extensions of existing Private Roads or Private Ways will be permitted unless all portions of the Private Roads or Private Ways-equal in length to the new Private Road or extended Private Road or Private Waythat connects the new or extended Private Road with the nearest public street are-beginning at the public street is upgraded to the applicable Private Road standards.
-The applicable standard to upgrade the existing Private Road or Private Way shall be the Upgraded Private Road standard if 30 or fewer lots are served by the existing Private Road or Private Way, or the Major Private Road standard if more than 30 lots are served by the existing Private Road or Private Way. - 1.
-New Private Roads or An extensions of an existing Private Roads or Private Ways will be exempt from this requirement if the cumulative length of the new Road or Road extension(s) is no greater than the equal to the length of the required Frontage in the applicable Zoning District will be exempt from this requirement within a five year period. when the extension is located on property with a single-family home that has been an applicant's principal residence for a period of at least 5 years immediately preceding the private road application.
-Note that the new Road or Road extension will still need to meet the requirements of Section 550.
-DC. below. - 2.
+No new Private Roads or extensions of existing Private Roads or Private Ways will be permitted unless all portions of the Private Roads or Private Ways-equal in length to the new Private Road or extended Private Road or Private Waythat connectts the new or extended Private Road with the nearest public street are-beginning at the public street is upgraded to the applicable Private Road standards.
+The applicable standard to upgrade the existing Private Road or Private Way shall be the Minor Private Road Standard if 10 or fewer lots are served by the existing Private Road or P - 1.
+New Private Roads or An extensions of an existing Private Roads or Private Ways will be exempt from this requirement if the cumulative length of the new Road or Road extension(s) is no greater than the equal to the length of the required Frontage in the applicable Zoning District will be exempt from this requirement one-time within a five year period. when the extension is located on property with a single-family home that has been an applicant's principal residence for a period of at least 5 years immediately preceding the private road application.
+Note that the new Road or Road extension will still need to meet the requirements of Section 550.DC. below. - 2.
 When the upgraded portion of the Private Way includes the thirty (30) foot paved apron required in Appendix B, the paved apron shall count as 100 feet of the road length required to be upgraded. - 3.
 Waivers of the street design standards and the location of the upgraded portion of the Private Road or Private Way may be granted by the Planning Board as part of a private road construction application in accordance with Section 550.C.2.a below. - C. New Streets with direct connections to Public Streets.
 No new Private Roads will be permitted to directly access a Public Street.
-New Streets with direct access to a Public Street must be built to the applicable Local Street standard and offered to the Town for acceptance as a Public Street. - ▶C. Private Roads Not Part of a Subdivision Application.
+New Streets with direct access to a Public Street must be built to the applicable Local Street standard and offered to the Town for acceptance as a Public Street. - DC.
+Private Roads Not Part of a Subdivision Application.